- 3 minutes to read

 ProtectedContextValues - System Parameter

-graph LR subgraph "Nodinite" roNodinite(fal:fa-user-secret Protects) end subgraph "Log Events" ro1(fal:fa-globe HTTP Headers) ro2(BizTalk Context Properties) ro3(MuleSoft Business Events) ro4(Azure Logic Apps Tracked Properties) ro5(...) end roNodinite -.- ro1 roNodinite -.- ro2 roNodinite -.- ro3 roNodinite -.- ro4 roNodinite -.- ro5
+graph LR subgraph "Nodinite" roNodinite(fal:fa-user-secret Protect Context Properties) end subgraph "Log Events" ro1(fal:fa-globe HTTP Headers) ro2(BizTalk Context Properties) ro3(MuleSoft Business Events) ro4(Azure Logic Apps Tracked Properties) ro5(...) end roNodinite -.- ro1 roNodinite -.- ro2 roNodinite -.- ro3 roNodinite -.- ro4 roNodinite -.- ro5

-Unlike Microsoft BizTalk Server, where Context Properties are stored in clear text, perfectly readable without any traces for SQL DBAs, Nodinite hides the Context values in the Nodinite Log Databases.
+Unlike Microsoft BizTalk Server, where Context Properties are stored in clear text and are perfectly readable without any traces, even for SQL DBAs, Nodinite provides a higher level of security.
+It protects the Context values in the Nodinite Log Databases and can mask the output.

 "Key": "http://schemas.microsoft.com/BizTalk/2003/file-properties#ReceivedFileName",